uhasker/large-language-models/chapter1/high_level_overview.md

 Therefore, embeddings of texts are vectors with the property that two embeddings are close to each other if the underlying texts are semantically similar.

-We can apply this concepts to more than just words.
+We can apply this concept to more than just words.
 Embeddings can be created for sentences, paragraphs, articles and any arbitrary pieces of text (i.e. any tokens).

 The concept of semantic similarity is usually formalized using the distributional hypothesis: